HustleAura/Bookify/README.md

 ### Profile Page

-The Profile Page displays some starts and has the logout button for signing out of the page.
+The Profile Page displays some statistics and has the logout button for signing out of the page.

 ![WhatsApp Image 2022-05-31 at 12 47 28 AM(4)](https://user-images.githubusercontent.com/80444886/171054670-bee2a285-5864-4213-b619-dd908082dd20.jpeg)